tbmorlan/lis4381/a2/README.md

 *Three Parts*

 1. Screenshot of Working App With Both Interfaces
+2. Change Background Colors of app, button, and toolbar.
+3. Add background border to image.
+4. Add favicon in toolbar.
-2. Skill Sets
+5. Skill Sets
-3. Chapter Questions (CHs 3, 4)
+6. Chapter Questions (CHs 3, 4)

 **README.md file should include the following items:**